hx2A/whitney-example-code/README.md

 ### Test Sketches

 Open and run the Processing Sketches in [processing-sketches](processing-sketches) using the Processing Development Environment (PDE).
 For both you'll see a player class that manages the compressed image data and the shader.
 Detailed information about how the players work is contained in the source code.

+You'll observe the shaders are quite simple.
+That's actually the point.
+The interesting part is the Python code.
+The goal of all of this is to use Python to reorient the image data so that a simple, fast, and efficient shader can render the images while using as little memory as possible.
+Arcane shader code isn't helpful here.

 ## State Management